cyberbotics/webots/docs/blog/Webots-2023-b-release.md

 ---

-## New Device Node

-A new node have been added to Webots: the [vacuum gripper](../reference/vacuumgripper.md)

-You can see this new node at work in its demo world under `File > Open Sample World > vacuum_gripper.wbt`.

----

 ## Changes for Solid Nodes

 In this new version, we removed the `scale` field from [Solid](../reference/solid.md) and its descendants.

-This decision was taken because the `scale` field was causing incoherent behavior in solid, devices and robot nodes as it make no real sense to scale a sensor or a bounding object.
+This decision was taken because the `scale` field was causing incoherent behavior in solid, devices and robot nodes as it makes no real sense to scale a sensor or a bounding object.

 To compensate, we introduced a new node: [Pose](../reference/pose.md) which is the new parent of [Solid](../reference/solid.md).
 Basically, a [Pose](../reference/pose.md) is a [Transform](../reference/transform.md) without scale.

-The [Transform](../reference/transform.md) can still be used to scale geometries but not anymore in boundingObjects and it cannot contain any Solid or descendants of Solid like Device and Robot.
+[Transform](../reference/transform.md) can still be used to scale geometries but not anymore in boundingObjects and it cannot contain any Solid or descendants of Solid like Device and Robot.

 A mecanism has been implemented in Webots to automatically convert the Transform in Pose when you open your world except for the case where the scale is not the default one.

 If you want to convert your protos, you can use [this script](https://github.com/cyberbotics/webots/blob/develop/scripts/converter/convert_transform_to_pose.py).

+---

+## New Device Node

+A new node have been added to Webots: the [vacuum gripper](../reference/vacuumgripper.md)

+You can see this new node at work in its demo world under `File > Open Sample World > vacuum_gripper.wbt`.

 ---